Can You Guess The Antidote to "Domestic Extremism" in America?

 What does “domestic extremism” mean to many Americans?

-In addition to many Americans’ heightened experiences simply due to expressing their beliefs, Hollywood’s tendency to portray certain people in a negative light, akin to another punch in a bruised face, hasn’t gone unnoticed to the perspective eye.
+In addition to many Americans’ heightened experiences simply due to expressing their beliefs, Hollywood’s tendency to portray a certain demographic in a negative light, akin to another punch in a bruised face, hasn’t gone unnoticed to the perspective eye.